rec/rec/README.md

 small- to medium-sized libraries that try to do one useful thing as clearly and thoroughly as possible.

-(No AI was used in the writing or maintenance of any of these libraries.)

 🌟 means "Stars" <br>
 👁 means "Subscribers"